Papatoetoe Intermediate School

 Papatoetoe Intermediate School is an intermediate school (years 7–8) in Papatoetoe, a suburb of Manukau Ward, Auckland Region, New Zealand.

+History

 The school opened in 1953 on a site adjacent to Dominion Breweries on Great South Road in Papatoetoe.
-The school was called Otara Intermediate School, the name used then for that part of the district.
+The school was intended to be named Middlemore Intermediate, but changed to Otara Intermediate when the school opened in February 1953.
 The 650 pupils enrolled at that time came from both Papatoetoe and the surrounding district.
 The school comprised a double storey block of 16 classrooms and several specialist rooms, including a library.
 The headmaster was Mr R.A.
 Robbie.
 A school committee and a home and school association were formed.

-The school was renamed Papatoetoe Intermediate in 1968 to avoid confusion with the suburb of Otara taking shape a kilometre or so to the east (Kedgley Intermediate was formerly named Papatoetoe Intermediate until principal Maurice Kedgley died in office).
-The planning name of the school was "Middlemore Intermediate" but this name was never adopted.
+In 1958, a school named Papatoetoe Intermediate was opened on Portage Road, which later changed its name to Kedgley Intermediate in 1967, after principal Maurice Kedgley died in office.
+Otara Intermediate changed its name to Papatoetoe Intermediate School in the following year, to avoid confusion with the suburb of Ōtara taking shape a kilometre or so to the east.